-Effective with the July 1, 2008 valuation, the UAAL is amortized as a level percent of payroll over a closed 20-year period commencing July 1, 2007.
-For July 1, 1998 and prior years, the unfunded actuarial accrued liability was amortized over 25 years from July 1, 1987.
-For the July 1, 1999 valuation, the amortization period was changed to 40 years from July 1, 1987.
+Historically, there has been a single UAAL base scheduled to be paid down by 2027.
+Effective with the July 1, 2022 valuation, new experience bases are amortized as a level percent of payroll over a closed 15-year period while the legacy unfunded liability as of July 1, 2021 is amortized over the remaining five-year period.
 Given a stable active workforce, the level percent of payroll amortization method is expected to produce a payment stream that is constant as a percent of covered payroll.